henry-zwart/msc_thesis/reports/proposal/sections/problem.typ

 #import "../lib.typ": plan

 The sensitivity of individuals' behaviour to their underlying preferences, attitudes, and beliefs is well-entrenched in common knowledge.
-However, recent work in collective dynamics has shown that the internal states of select individuals can also influence population-level behaviour in dramatic, and qualitatively predictable ways @mittal_anticonformists_2024.
+However, recent work in collective dynamics has shown that the internal states of select individuals can also dramatically influence _population-level_ behaviour @mittalAnticonformistsCatalyzeSocietal2024.
 These findings underscore the risk to model realism imposed by neglecting internal state dynamics in models of collective behaviour.

-Recent efforts to model such internal belief dynamics are primarily motivated to explain how known phenomena such as polarisation or minority influence may arise, often through conflicting social conformity and dissonance reduction pressures @rodriguez_collective_2016 @aiyappa_emergence_2024 @dalege_networks_2025.
+Recent efforts to model internal belief dynamics are primarily motivated to explain how known phenomena such as polarisation or minority influence may arise, often through conflicting social conformity and dissonance reduction pressures @rodriguezCollectiveDynamicsBelief2016 @aiyappaEmergenceSimpleComplex2024
+@dalegeNetworksBeliefsIntegrative2025.
 To this end they have been largely successful, even under considerable simplifying assumptions regarding the structure and causal directionality of beliefs and their relations.

 A separate, but particularly salient, class of questions concerns the behavioural implications of _intervening_ on individuals' beliefs.
 For instance,